Both sides preparing as if US-NKorea summit will happen

 White House officials maintain that Trump was hopeful the North was merely negotiating, but that he was prepared for the letter to mark the end of the two-month flirtation.
 Instead, the officials said, it brought both sides to the table with increasing seriousness, as they work through myriad logistical and policy decisions to keep June 12 a viable option for the summit.

-The flurry of diplomatic activity intensified Tuesday after South Korean media reported that Kim Yong Chol's name was on the passenger list for a fight Wednesday from Beijing to New York.
-Kim was seen in the Beijing airport on Tuesday by Associated Press Television.
-U.S. officials familiar with planning said he was scheduled to meet with Secretary of State Mike Pompeo on Thursday.
+The flurry of diplomatic activity intensified with Kim Yong Chol's appearance at the Beijing airport Wednesday.
+South Korea-based Yonhap News cited diplomatic sources as saying Kim was on an Air China flight that departed in the afternoon, and U.S. officials familiar with planning have said he was scheduled to meet with Secretary of State Mike Pompeo on Thursday.

 Kim Yong Chol is a former military intelligence chief and now a vice chairman of the North Korean ruling party's central committee.
 He will be the highest-level North Korean official to travel to the United States since 2000, when late National Defense Commission First Vice Chairman Jo Myong Rok visited Washington, South Korea's Unification Ministry said.